AbdulAhadSiddiqui11/Pokemon-Image-Classifier/README.md

 > 1. Download the model.h5 from the link provided
 > 2(a).
 Download the pokemon_classes pickle file
 > 2(b).
 Download the dataset from the link provided (optional) to create the classes_list (skip this if you're using the pickle file)
 > 3. Either run Run_model.ipynb or Run_model.py
-> Note : Change the locations to files if needed.
+> Note : Change the location of files if required.

 ### Other details
  Python files for all the notebooks are also provided, if you need .py scripts for some reason.